What Are We Optimizing For? A Human-centric Evaluation of Deep Learning-based Movie Recommenders: Research Methods

+We select four distinct DL models from the SOTA leaderboard based on their accuracy performances with the major benchmark dataset MovieLens-1M (ML-1M)\footnote{ \url{https://paperswithcode.com/sota/collaborative-filtering-on-movielens-1m}}:
-\item \emph{\textbf{Neural Collaborative Filtering (NCF)}} \cite{he2017neural} is one of the early seminal works introducing deep learning methods to recommender systems.
-It employs deep learning for collaborative filtering (CF) by replacing the inner product with a neural network.

-\item \emph{\textbf{BERT4Rec}} \cite{sun2019bert4rec} is a deep bidirectional self-attention model to learn the representations for users’ historical behavior sequences.
-One can trace the reasons for recommendation by checking the attention scores and finding the most important historical item in prediction.

-\item \emph{\textbf{SSE-PT}} \cite{wu2020sse} is a sequential-based personalized transformer.
-Similar to BERT4Rec, SSE-PT enjoys interpretability by allowing one to check the attention scores and find the most important historical item in prediction.

-\item \emph{\textbf{GLocal-K}} \cite{han2021glocal} focuses on feature extraction by generalizing and representing a high-dimensional sparse user-item matrix into a low-dimensional space with a small number of important features.
-Efficiency in data sparsity is the key advantage of GLocal-K and it achieves SOTA performances on several RecSys benchmarks such as MovieLens.
+\begin{itemize} \item \emph{\textbf{Neural Collaborative Filtering (NCF)}} \cite{he2017neural} is one of the early seminal works introducing DL methods to recommender systems.
+It employs deep learning for collaborative filtering (CF) by replacing the inner product with a neural network. \item \emph{\textbf{BERT4Rec}} \cite{sun2019bert4rec} is a deep bidirectional self-attention model to learn the representations for users' historical behavior sequences.
+One can trace the reasons for recommendation by checking the attention scores and finding the most important historical item in prediction. \item \emph{\textbf{SSE-PT}} \cite{wu2020sse} is a sequential-based personalized transformer.
+Similar to BERT4Rec, SSE-PT enjoys interpretability by allowing one to check the attention scores and find the most important historical item in prediction. \item \emph{\textbf{GLocal-K}} \cite{han2021glocal} focuses on feature extraction by generalizing and representing a high-dimensional sparse user-item matrix into a low-dimensional space.
+Efficiency in data sparsity is the key advantage of GLocal-K. \end{itemize}

-\item \emph{\textbf{RippleNet}} \cite{wang2019exploring} uses knowledge graphs (KGs) as a source of side information to address practical issues in recommender systems such as data sparsity and the cold-start problem.
-The paper claims that KGs can benefit the recommendation in the following ways: (1) KGs find latent connections among items and thus improve the accuracy of recommendations; (2) KGs consist of various types of relations and can help extend a user’s interests and increase the diversity of recommendation.
-(3) KGs connect a user’s historical records with the recommended ones, thereby bringing interpretability. \end{itemize}